 All the facilities needed for the life of the settlement were dug into the rock, such as tanks for water storage, and various tools made of bronze and fragments of pottery of the Roman imperial age have been found, attesting to a human presence from the IV-III century BC to the first century AD.
 A votive pit contained hundreds of clay objects relating to the Punic period has also been found.

-Underwater archeology has also been fundamental to the discovery of the ancient settlements of Ustica, which was a major site for ancient maritime trade.
+Underwater archaeology has also been fundamental to the discovery of the ancient settlements of Ustica, which was a major site for ancient maritime trade.
 Particularly important is the so-called "Antiquarium" of Torre Santa Maria, which offers visitors a vast collection of amphorae and anchors from the Roman Age, prehistoric triangular stone anchors, amphorae and strains of the Punic Age, two bronze helmets of the Roman Republican age, a Byzantine iron anchor and many guns.

-The Bourbon fortifications are also an interesting destination to visit, as is the necropolis of the fourth to sixth centuries AD with graves dating from the prehistoric period to the Phoenicians and the Greeks.
+The Bourbon fortifications are also interesting to visit, as is the necropolis of the fourth to sixth centuries AD with graves dating from the prehistoric period to the Phoenicians and the Greeks.
 Finally, there is also a Byzantine village, which became a Bourbon military emplacement in the late 18th century.

 See also history of Ustica.